Update: Google recently announced that they have delayed the release of the Google Page Experience update until mid-June.

 Back in May 2020, Google announced its intention to roll out a page experience update designed to indicate in search results which websites offer the best usability for visitors.
 You might also see people refer to it as the Core Web Vitals update.

-In November 2020, the search engine confirmed that the update is planned for May 2021 and will “measure how users perceive the experience of interacting with a web page and contribute to our ongoing work to ensure people get the most helpful and enjoyable experiences from the web”.
+In November 2020, the search engine confirmed that the update will “measure how users perceive the experience of interacting with a web page and contribute to our ongoing work to ensure people get the most helpful and enjoyable experiences from the web”.

 Google has said the update aims to “measure how users perceive the experience of interacting with a web page beyond its pure information value”.